 Who are we?

-TBG Flex is a company for the recruitment and employment of staff which is incorporated in England (09842642).
+TBG Flex is a company for the recruitment and employment of staff that is incorporated in England (09842642).
 The registered address is 3rd Floor, 2 Bristol Avenue, London, NW9 4EW.

-Your Choice (Barnet) is a provider of adult social care services which is incorporated in England (07873969).
+Your Choice (Barnet) is a provider of adult social care services that is incorporated in England (07873969).
 The registered address is 3rd Floor, 2 Bristol Avenue, London, NW9 4EW.

 They are all members of Thebarnetgroup Limited.
 The Barnet Group includes Barnet Homes, Your Choice (Barnet) Limited, TBG Open Door Limited (‘Opendoor Homes’), Bumblebee Lettings Limited, and TBG Flex Limited.